 • Teacher: play with minds in the classroom

 • Paperboy as an adult, it was okay as a kid, but not while in Graduate School

 • Ad sales: UT pearl magazine, Dallas Times Herald.
 I am just not a good salesman.
 If someone doesn't want something, its tough for me to talk them into it - unless I feel passionate about the value it would have for them.
 But ad sales?
-I am not passionate about persuading someone to buy an ad (why hadn't they already considered such a promotion?)
+I am not passionate about persuading someone to buy an ad.

 • Unloading produce trucks in downtown Dallas and Irving: early mornings, physical, satisfying